Invariance and the knot Floer cube of resolutions: Identification with knot Floer homology

 where $V_4$ and $V_2$ denote the set of 4-valent and bivalent vertices, respectively, in $S$.
 Let $C^\prime(S)=\underline{CFK}^-(S)\otimes M$.
 Then the claim, an analogue of \cite[Theorem~3.1]{ozsszcube}, is that we can identify $H_\ast(C^\prime(S))$ with $\cA(S)$ after appropriately changing the ground rings.
 Recall that $\cA(S)$ was defined in~(\ref{corneralg}) of Section~\ref{sec:algdfn} of this paper as an $\cR[\underline{x}(S)]=\mathbb{Z}[t^{-1},t][\underline{x}(S)]$-module.
 Therefore, the precise claim is that

 The reduced version of the statement,

 then follows immediately.

-The arguments required to prove \cite[Proposition~3.4]{ozsszcube} apply essentially unchanged to show that $H_\ast(C^\prime(S)/(x_0))$ is free as a $\mathbb{F}_2[[t]]$-module, generated by the generalized Kauffman states defined in \cite[Figure~4]{ozsszcube}, and concentrated in a single algebraic grading.
+The arguments required to prove \cite[Proposition~3.4]{ozsszcube} apply essentially unchanged to show that $H_\ast(C^\prime(S)/(x_0))$ is free as a $\mathbb{Z}_2[[t]]$-module, generated by the generalized Kauffman states defined in \cite[Figure~4]{ozsszcube}, and concentrated in a single algebraic grading.
 The unreduced $H_\ast(C^\prime(S))$ is also concentrated in a single algebraic grading.
 To calculate the structure of $H_\ast(C^\prime(S))$ as an $\cR^\prime$-module, we use a planar Heegaard diagram for $S$ defined exactly as in \cite[Figure~9]{ozsszcube} with extra bivalent vertices of the layered diagram treated as if they had come from smoothing a crossing.
 So, the diagram looks like that on the right in Figure~\ref{fig:hgddiagram} near any bivalent vertex.
-The same procedure of handleslides and destabilizations described in the proof of \cite[Lemma~3.7]{ozsszcube} shows that the chain complex specified by this planar diagram is quasi-isomorphic to the one specified by the modified initial diagram.
+The chain complex coming from the planar diagram is well-defined over $\mathbb{Z}_2[\underline{x}(S),t]$ (no completions required) because the planar diagram satisfies a stronger admissibility property than the modified initial diagram.
+However, we consider it over the larger ring $\cR^\prime$ because we need to compare its homology to the homology of the chain complex coming from the modified initial diagram.
+The same procedure of handleslides and destabilizations described in the proof of \cite[Lemma~3.7]{ozsszcube} shows that the two chain complexes are quasi-isomorphic.
 The planar diagram has a canonical generator, which is a cycle, defined by making the same choice of intersection point near each vertex as Ozsv\'ath and Szab\'o do in \cite[Proposition~3.10]{ozsszcube}.
 Incoming differentials from chains with algebraic grading one higher than the canonical generator produce all of the quadratic local relations, the linear local relations associated to bivalent vertices, and the non-local relations that appear in the definition of $\cA(S)$.
 Since $H_\ast(C^\prime(S))$ is concentrated in a single algebraic grading, this completes the calculation and establishes the isomorphisms claimed in~(\ref{singcalc}) and~(\ref{singcalcreduced}).

 Now consider a layered braid diagram $D$ with $m$ crossings, and let $D_I$ denote its $I$-resolution.
 The spectral sequence constructed in \cite[Section~4]{ozsszcube} comes from a filtration on where $M_I$ is the Koszul complex on linear relations coming from all vertices in diagram $D_I$.
 To define the filtration, Ozsv\'ath and Szab\'o consider a planar Heegaard diagram that simultaneously encodes each possible state (positive, negative, singularized, smoothed) of a crossing \cite[Figure 12]{ozsszcube}.
 To adapt this Heegaard diagram to $D$, we need only add a small piece like that shown on the right in Figure~\ref{fig:hgddiagram} near any bivalent vertex.
 Call the diagram from \cite[Figure~12]{ozsszcube} so adapted the \emph{master diagram}.